paulknysh/blackbox/README.md

 ## What is this?

-A minimalistic and easy-to-use Python module that efficiently searches for a global minimum of an expensive black-box function (e.g. optimal hyperparameters of simulation, neural network etc).
-User needs to provide a function, a search domain (ranges of values for each input parameter) and a total number of function evaluations available.
-A code scales well on clusters and multicore CPUs by performing all expensive function evaluations in parallel.
+A minimalistic and easy-to-use Python module that efficiently searches for a global minimum of an expensive black-box function (e.g. optimal hyperparameters of simulation, neural network or anything that takes significant time to run).
+User needs to provide a function, a search domain (ranges of each input parameter) and a total number of function calls available.
+A code scales well on multicore CPUs and clusters: all function calls are divided into batches and each batch is evaluated in parallel.

 A mathematical method behind the code is described in this arXiv note (there were few updates to the method recently): https://arxiv.org/pdf/1605.00998.pdf